rollbar/rollbar-java/native-agent/README.md

 # JVMTI Native Agent

+**Proof of concept not in active development.
+Code has been removed from main branch, but can be found at commit [d9a28e](https://github.com/rollbar/rollbar-java/tree/d9a28e3fe4b8e8b0ca8fb11610ceb3f9729278e5/native-agent)**

 This Rust library implements a native agent for interacting with the JVM via the [JVMTI](https://docs.oracle.com/javase/8/docs/platform/jvmti/jvmti.html).
 Currently this is used for enriching stack traces with local variables for each frame.
 This works by interacting with some